Stop the spiral of overwhelm and suffering.

 WHAT IS THE KINDNESS CHALLENGE?

-The Kindness Challenge is a free 5-day email journey designed for practitioners, coaches, facilitators, caregivers, and change-makers who are holding the weight of collective trauma and turning it into self-blame.
+The Kindness Challenge is a 5-day email journey designed for practitioners, coaches, facilitators, caregivers, and change-makers who are holding the weight of collective trauma and turning it into self-blame.

 Every morning for five days, you'll receive an email with: